dwyl/image-classifier/README.md

 And that's it!

-That last thing we need to do is change our view so it uses the `:url` parameter instead of the obsolete `:base64_encoded_url`.
+The last thing we need to do is change our view so it uses the `:url` parameter instead of the obsolete `:base64_encoded_url`.